hai-vr/documentation/docs/products/prefabulous/universal/assign-uv-tile.md

 "Entire Mesh" should be used alongside an avatar optimization tool that will merge existing meshes, such as [d4rkpl4y3r's d4rkAvatarOptimizer](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer) or [anatawa12's AvatarOptimizer](https://github.com/anatawa12/AvatarOptimizer).

-Prefabulous Avatar does not provide any mesh optimization components that rectifies animation paths at this time.
+Prefabulous does not provide any mesh optimization components that rectifies animation paths at this time.

 ## Shader-specific uses